-Digitized human speech is encoded.
-Encoding algorithms compress the audio signal.
+Digitized human speech is encoded by encoding algorithms, which compress the audio signal.
 Most speech encoding schemes compress segments of speech and generate frames.
-The common, standardized encoding algorithms (G.711, G.723.1, G.726, G.729, GSM, AMR, AMR-WB) differ in their coding rate (bits/s), frame rate (frames/s), algorithmic latency (ms), complexity and speech quality (MOS).
+The common, standardized encoding algorithms (G.711, G.723.1, G.726, G.729, GSM, AMR, AMR-WB) differ in their coding rate (bits/s), frame rate (Hz), algorithmic latency (ms), complexity and speech quality (MOS).
 An important optimization opportunity for speech codecs is the fact that human speech consists of periods of voice activity and silence (Chuah and Katz, 2002).
 Some coding schemes lower the packet rate during silence to send only background noise descriptions (SID).
 This operating mode is called discontinuous transmission (DTX).

 One or multiple speech frames are concatenated in one packet.
-RTP, UDP, and IP packet headers are added to the speech segments before the packets are sent the to receiver.
+RTP, UDP, and IP packet headers are added to the speech segments before the packets are sent to the receiver.
 Optionally, forward error correction (FEC) can be included in the packet (Perkins et al., 1997).
 FEC adds redundancy to the transmission so that lost packets can be recovered, as long as the following packets are received successfully.
 Redundancy can be either media-independent or media-dependent.
-Media-dependent FEC (Hardman et al., 1995; Bolot and Vega-Garcia, 1998) uses multiple coding modes to and G.723.1).
+Media-dependent FEC (Hardman et al., 1995; Bolot and Vega-Garcia, 1998) uses multiple coding modes to compress the content at different rates (e.g. both G.711 and G.723.1).

 The network transmits packets from the sender to the receiver.
-In the Internet packets can get lost because of congestion or (wireless) transmission errors.
+In the Internet, packets can get lost due to congestion or (wireless) transmission errors.
 The transmission delay of packets, the time needed to transmit a packet from the sender to the receiver, is variable and depends on the current network condition and the routing path (Bolot, 1993; Bolot et al., 1995; Markopoulou et al., 2002; Kaj and Marsh, 2003).
 VoIP packets may be transmitted in parallel over multiple paths (Liang et al., 2001).

-At the receiver, protocols process the packets and deliver them to the de-jittering buffer which temporily stores packets so that they can be played out in a timely manner.
+At the receiver, protocols process the packets and deliver them to the de-jittering buffer (also called playout scheduler) which temporily stores packets so that they can be played out in a timely manner.
 If packets are too late to be played out on time, they are usually regarded as lost.
-Consequently, losses as seen by the application are in fact a superposition of real losses and excessive delays, where excessive is used in terms of play-out buffer dimensioning (nonstandardized algorithms).
+Consequently, losses as seen by the application are in fact a superposition of real losses and excessive delays, where "excessive" is used in terms of play-out buffer dimensioning (nonstandardized algorithms).
 After the playout buffer the speech frames are decoded.
 If a frame is lost, the decoder conceals the lost frame and extrapolates the last successfully received frame (Perkins et al., 1998) into the gap.
-Finally the digital signal is transformed into an acoustic signal.
+Finally, the digital signal is transformed into an acoustic signal.

-Application-layer adaptation can enhance the quality of VoIP because it changes VoIP configuration so that it matches the current state of the network best (Bolot and Vega-Garcia, 1996).
+Application-layer adaptation: This form of adaptation can enhance the quality of VoIP because it changes the configuration of the VoIP system so that it matches the current state of the network best (Bolot and Vega-Garcia, 1996).
 For example, in cases of congestion, it has been proposed to change the coding rate (Yin et al., 1990; Barberis et al., 2001; Servetti and Martin, 2003).
 Thus, the bandwidth of a VoIP flow is lowered and the probability of further packet losses due to congestion is decreased.